Introduction: Prokaryotes And Eukaryotes

 |Cell division||Through binary fission||Through mitosis|

-|Flagella||The flagella is smaller in size in prokaryotes||The flagella is larger in size in case of eukaryotes|
+|Flagella||The flagella are smaller in size||The flagella are larger in size|

-|Reproduction||Asexual||Both asexual or sexual|
+|Reproduction||Asexual||Both asexual and sexual|

 |Example||Bacteria and Archaea||Plant and Animal cell|